icl-utk-edu/blaspp/INSTALL.md

         Release
         Debug

-These options are defined on the command line using `-D`, e.g.,
+With CMake, options are specified on the command line using `-Doption=value` syntax (not as environment variables), such as:

     # in build directory
     cmake -Dblas=mkl -Dbuild_tests=no -DCMAKE_INSTALL_PREFIX=/usr/local ..